rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#2.md

 - ☑️ **(5 points)** Ability to access the main page for all users [RSS-ECOMM-22](./Sprint2/RSS-ECOMM-2_22.md)
 - 🚫 **(5 points)** Logout functionality for authorized users [RSS-ECOMM-2_23](./Sprint2/RSS-ECOMM-2_23.md)

+### Penalties for Cross-Check Criteria (40 points - Total): ❌

+1. **Absence of Responsive Application Design (20 points):** If the application does not provide a responsive layout suitable for various devices and screen sizes, a penalty of 20 points will be applied. 📱🖥️🛑

+2. **Errors in the Console (20 points):** Except for request errors, console errors, including favicon error, will result in a penalty of 20 points.
+Ensure your code is debugged and free of unnecessary errors for a smooth user experience. 🐛🔍🛑

+Please note that these penalties will be deducted from the final score.
+Strive for high-quality, error-free code and a responsive, user-friendly design for the best outcome. 🌟🏆💪

 ### 👨‍🏫 Mentor Evaluation Criteria (60 points - Total):

 1. 🗣️ **Code Review Participation (10 points):** Students actively participate in code reviews, providing constructive feedback and suggestions to their peers.